department-of-veterans-affairs/va.gov-cms/README.md

 Welcome to the VA.gov CMS documentation!

-This is the public documentation is for the Content Management System (CMS) that powers [www.va.gov](https://www.va.gov).
+This is the public documentation for the Content Management System (CMS) that powers [www.va.gov](https://www.va.gov).

 The private, sensitive documentation is at https://github.com/department-of-veterans-affairs/va.gov-team-sensitive/tree/master/platform/cms and you should follow https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/working-with-vsp/policies-work-norms/sensitive-guidance.md to know what should be public vs private.